remirror/remirror/.changeset/tough-ladybugs-marry.md

 "@remirror/extension-tables": patch
 ---

-Update the reference from `attrs.style` to `node.attrs.style` as we need to get the style from the node first and then override the background property when updating the table cell style.
+Fix a bug where calling `commands.setTableCellBackground` overrides the style attribute of the table cell node.